prodo-dev/prodo/README.md

 ## Publishing

 [lerna](https://github.com/lerna/lerna) is used to publish all packages at the same time.
-To publish just run `yarn publish`.
+To publish just run `lerna publish`.